 The God of the Bible is not merely a God of love and forgiveness.
 God has characteristics of love AND justice (among others).
 Jesus, for example, warns about hell more than any other biblical figure!
 We must not underestimate the holiness of God, who demands right conduct—in fact, perfection (Matthew 5:48).
 For examples of the wrath and judgment of God, read: Genesis 2:17; 2 Kings 17:18; Psalm 74:1, 79:5, 90:11; Proverbs 10:16; Micah 7:9; Zephaniah 3:8; Matthew 5:29, 7:13, 25:46; Romans 1:32, 2:8, 6:23; Acts 3:19; 1 Corinthians 6:9; Galatians 6:7-8; Philippians 3:19; 2 Thessalonians 1:9; James 1:15; and Revelation 20:12-15.

 There are those who suggest that God is merely a God of love and accepts people just as they are.
 Certainly that is incorrect.
 God does not accept us as we are.
 He demands repentance.
 We must not create a God to suit ourself.
-This is idolatry which is a violation of the Second Commandment.
+This is idolatry which is a violation of the First and Second Commandments.

 Is the Bible out of date and out of step with society?
 Absolutely not, as we will see below.
 The scientific realities of homosexual behavior validate the Bible.

 Here are links that sheds further light on what the Bible says about homosexuality and gay marriage: